Pongphisan/bootcamp_projects/README.md

 - Statistics
 - Intro to `Classical` Machine Learning
 - Intro to Python
-- Essential Python for Data Anakyst
+- Essential Python for Data Analyst
 - Dashboard